twbs/bootstrap/docs/components/card.md

 </div>
 {% endexample %}

-## Columns
 Just like with card groups, card footers in decks will automatically line up.

-Cards can be organized into [Masonry](http://masonry.desandro.com)-like columns with just CSS by wrapping them in `.card-columns`.
-Cards are ordered from top to bottom and left to right when wrapped in `.card-columns`.
 {% example html %}
 <div class="card-deck">
   <div class="card">